 Summary: Private investigators usually work with insurance and commercial clients.
 These firms can provide ongoing work reliably and can make great clients.
 However, they also pay their invoices in 30 to 60 days.
-This can create cash flow problems for detective agencies that need funds sooner to cover business expenses.
+This delay can create cash flow problems for detective agencies that need funds sooner to cover business expenses.

 This article shows how to overcome this problem by financing your accounts receivable.
 We cover the following: